 Ensure that you visit the veterinary doctor often.
 This way, the check-ups will help you identify problems early so that it is easier to treat them.

 Pug dogs are very common and many people love to keep them as pets.
-On average, they live up to 12 years with a few getting to 13 years.
+On average, they live up to 12 years with a few getting to 13 years and above.

 The life span of your dog depends on the breed and the environment among other factors they are exposed to.
 However, it is easy to increase the lifespan of your dog by following the simple tips listed above.